 So should we be eating more purple foods?

-There’s no doubt that naturally purple-coloured fruit and vegetables are an excellent addition to a varied diet, but it’s also important to remember that balance is key and include a rainbow of different colours of fruits and vegetables for optimum health benefits.
+There’s no doubt that naturally purple-coloured fruit and vegetables are an excellent addition to a varied diet, but it’s also important to remember that balance is key along with including a rainbow of differently coloured fruits and vegetables for optimum health benefits.

 Liked this?
 Now read…